browserengineering/book/book/scheduling-and-threading.md

 [Chapter 13](reflow.md).

-Based on these timings, the first thing to try is optimizing draw.[^profile-draw] I profiled, it, and found that each of the steps of the surface-drawing-into-surface steps (of which there are three) take a significant amount of time.
-(I told you that [optimizing surfaces](visual-effects.md#optimizing-surface-use) was important!)
+Based on these timings, the first thing to try is optimizing draw.
+I profiled each step of it, and found that each of the steps of the surface-drawing-into-surface steps (of which there are three) take a significant amount of time.[^profile-draw] (I told you that [optimizing surfaces](visual-effects.md#optimizing-surface-use) was important!)

 But even if those surfaces were optimized (not such an easy feat), raster is